 Qualified Dividend Income.
-With respect to non-corporate U.S. Holders (i.e., individuals, trusts, and estates), for taxable years beginning before January 1, 2011, dividends that are treated as qualified dividend income ("QDI") are taxable at a maximum tax rate of 15%.
+With respect to non-corporate U.S. Holders (i.e., individuals, trusts, and estates), for taxable years beginning before January 1, 2013, dividends that are treated as qualified dividend income ("QDI") are taxable at a maximum tax rate of 15%.
 Among other requirements, dividends will be treated as QDI if either (i) our common shares are readily tradable on an established securities market in the U.S., or (ii) we are eligible for the benefits of a comprehensive income tax treaty with the U.S. which includes an information exchange program and which is determined to be satisfactory by the Secretary of the U.S. Treasury.
 The income tax treaty between the U.S. and Bermuda (the jurisdiction of our incorporation) does not qualify for these purposes.
-However, it is expected that our common shares are "readily tradable" as a result of being listed on the NYSE, although there can be no assurance that our common shares are "readily tradable" in the future.
+However, it is expected that our common shares are "readily tradable" as a result of being listed on the NYSE, although there can be no assurance that our common shares are "readily tradable" or will continue to be "readily tradable" in the future.

 In addition, for dividends to be treated as QDI, we must not be a PFIC (as discussed below) for either the taxable year in which the dividend was paid or the preceding taxable year.
-We do not believe that we were a PFIC for our prior taxable year and we do not expect that we should be treated as a PFIC for our current taxable year.
-However, we can be treated as a PFIC.
+We do not believe that we were a PFIC for our prior taxable year and we intend to conduct our business so that we should not be treated as a PFIC for our current taxable year.
+However, we could be treated as a PFIC.
 Please see the discussion under "-Passive Foreign Investment Company" below.
 Additionally, in order to qualify for QDI treatment, you generally must have held the common shares for more than 60 days during the 121-day period beginning 60 days prior to the ex-dividend date.
 However, your holding period will be reduced for any period during which the risk of loss is diminished.

-Moreover, a dividend will not be treated as QDI to the extent you are under an obligation (whether pursuant to a short sale or otherwise) to make related payments with respect to positions in substantially similar or related property.
 Since the QDI rules are complex, you should consult your own tax advisor regarding the availability of the preferential tax rates for dividends paid on common shares.

 In-Kind Distributions.
-Distributions to you of new common shares or rights to subscribe for new common shares that are received as part of a pro rata distribution to all of our shareholders will not be subject to U.S. federal income tax.
+Generally, distributions to you of new common shares or rights to subscribe for new common shares that are received as part of a pro rata distribution to all of our shareholders will not be subject to U.S. federal income tax.
 The adjusted tax basis of the new common shares or rights so received will be determined by allocating your adjusted tax basis in the old common shares between the old common shares and the new common shares or rights received, based on their relative fair market values on the date of distribution.
 However, in the case of a distribution of rights to subscribe for common shares, the adjusted tax basis of the rights will be zero if the fair market value of the rights is less than 15% of the fair market value of the old common shares on the date of distribution and you do not make an election to determine the adjusted tax basis of the rights by allocation as described above.
 Your holding period for the new common shares or rights should include the holding period for the old common shares on which the distribution was made.